vlad17/timedime/README.md

 # timedime

-This module, `timedime`, helps you keep track of where your spending your time.
+This module, `timedime`, helps you keep track of where you're spending your time.
-It's pretty specific to how I've set up your calendar.
+It's pretty specific to how I've set up my calendar.
 You'll likely not get much use out of this unless you use your calendar the same way.

 For *literally* every hour of your day, record what you're doing and tag it appropriately.

 These scripts only look at the `summary` field, which is specified by the "Event Title" field in the calendar application.
-If tag your events with square bracket tags, then this package can do a little bit of analysis for you.
+If you tag your events with square bracket tags, then this package can do a little bit of analysis for you.

 For instance, you might create an event called `[health] sleep` from 11PM to 7AM, followed by